wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-voicemail-with-python-flask-dr.md

 The code above opens the binary MP3 file, creates a response from the bytes, and then sets the content-type header to 'audio/mpeg' which is the correct type for MP3 data.

-You can test this by going loading up the "/recordings/you-uuid-goes-here" URL using the id ofone of the MP3 files in your recordings folder.
+You can test this by going loading up the "/recordings/you-uuid-goes-here" URL using the id of one of the MP3 files in your recordings folder.

 Now you should add a view that will list all of the recordings, along with some of the call data associated with each recording.